laurenpmarazzi/fastGeneMI/README.md

 * Shrinkage
 * B-spline

 Also included are the inference algorithms CLR, MRNET and ARACNe, as well as functions to evaluate their predictions using precision-recall curves.
 Included data is from the DREAM5 Network Inference Challenge.
-See the Supplementary Material of the accompanying paper at https://www.biorxiv.org/content/early/2017/07/26/132647 for descriptions of each estimator.
+See the Supplementary Material of [Ish-Horowicz and Reid, 2017](https://www.biorxiv.org/content/early/2017/07/26/132647) for more detailed descriptions of each estimator.

+## Documentation

 Full documentation is available in fastGeneMI-manual.pdf